hiiamboris/red-wiki/Red-exploratory-reference.md

 Since a Red documentation is not yet available, I ran `red>> probe system/words`, which prints any word known to the interpreter, in the hope of figuring out what everything does.
-The following section will contain the still unsorted words while the others will contain the types and functions with basic explanation and a logical order.

-###Refinements or arguments - Don't sort these###
-body exit return /local /extern none count at offset map-each remove-each conds Red s else args-count none-value args args-list str simple-io read-txt item  ret SetConsoleTitle as  string rs-head print-line rl-bind-key as-integer rl-insert-wrapper prompt buffer allocate ReadConsole stdin null-byte free line read-line add-history count-delimiters list c   red-prompt mode switch-mode eval code result cnt mono block script value field types part limit only flat value1 value2 number n to scale even down half-down floor ceiling half-ceiling deep kind series word words length case with wild size reverse match dup index spec type cond then-blk true-blk false-blk vars cases default into out source header show info context status version platform _context get-words OS SET_RETURN _windows _syllable _macosx _linux pattern pos len
+This document categorizes the words known by the Red interpreter in order to supply a basic language reference.

 Types
 -----